 Burlington Memorial Gardens: Established in 1979, Burlington Memorial Gardens features over 100 acres of beautifully landscaped and immaculately manicured gardens.
 Part of the Arbor group of cemeteries and funeral homes, the property is part of the historic Niagara Escarpment.

 Both meetings will conclude with a few closing remarks from Tom and our 50/50 draw.
 We encourage you to support this draw as proceeds help defray the costs incurred in putting on our meetings.
-Plus if you are the lucky winner at Burlington you will typically take home over $110.
+The lucky winner at Burlington usually takes home well over $100.

 Our meetings are FREE.
 All are welcome.
 Please support CARP Halton Chapter.
 We look forward to meeting our members and friends.